kingsgeocomp/gds_env/README.md

   you will have to point your browser to `localhost:8888` and insert the token printed on the terminal
 * The command also mounts the current folder (`pwd`) to the container, but you can replace that with the path to any folder on your local machine (in fact, that will only work on host machines with the `pwd` command installed)
+* The `name` ensures that you don't accidentally run three versions of the same Docker image!
+* You can add `-d` after `-ti` to run the command in the background so it doesn't take over your Terminal (though that can make it hard to find the Token!).

 #### Deleting